 Wormhole Essentials:

-- wormholes are transient paired objects which allow ships to jump between the systems in which they appear, like temporary stargates
+- they are transient paired objects which allow ships to jump between the systems in which they appear, like temporary stargates

-- all wormholes must be scanned down with probes (except for Unidentified aka Drifter wormholes, on which more further below)
+- they must be scanned down with probes (except for Unidentified aka Drifter wormholes, on which more further below)

-- all wormholes have the following four characteristics, browsable here (see whtype.info for a nice visualization):
+- they have the following 4 characteristics, browsable here (see whtype.info for a nice visualization):

 - one wormhole of a pair is always K162; the "true" non-K162 Type always occurs on the originating side